Tea purists divided over new 60-second brew

 But he feels that the 60-second claim seems a "bit strange" as many bags already offer an "acceptable" brew in that time.

-"Maybe they have just further optimised it - but without testing them it is hard to know", the academic adds.
+"Maybe they have just further optimised it - but without testing them it is hard to know," the academic adds.

 'An art in Asia'